alejandrochang/StudyGuideNotes/react.md

 # React

-### How does a component get access to data in the Redux store?
-The component should be turned into a 'connected component' using a Redux container.

 ### Which React Life Cycle Methods can call this.setState()?
 The react life cycle methods that can call this.setState() include componentDidUpdate(), componentDidMount(), componentWillReceiveProps() - deprecated and componentWillMount().